This document is the Health and Safety Policy of Ellisfield Memorial Hall.

 Prevention of Fire

-The Memorial Hall Committee has appointed a Fire Safety Officer (Tony Matthews).
+The Memorial Hall Committee has appointed a Fire Safety Officer (Susan Deane).
 The purpose of this appointment is to reduce the risk and prevent a fire occurring.
 The following activities are carried out by the Fire Safety Officer:

 - A Fire Risk Assessment (as part of the overall Risk Assessment)